skip navigation

 2. There will be an eight (8) minute half time.

 3. There will be a running clock anytime one team gains a 32-point advantage.
 The clock will continue to run for the remainder of the game regardless of the score except for an official time- out.
-At this point, all Kick-off will be suspended, and the receiving team will take possession of the ball on their own 35-yard line.
+At this point, all Kick-offs will be suspended, and the receiving team will take possession of the ball on their own 35-yard line.

 ARTICLE IV – SCORING

-Section 1 – Tackle league
+Section 1 – All grade divisions:

 1. Touchdown = 6 points